 What About Payday Loans?

-More of often than not, these private or direct lenders will run a “bank check” instead of a credit check.
+More of often than not, these private or direct lenders may run a “bank check” instead of a credit check.
 This entails contacting your bank to make sure you have an open, valid bank account, and that there haven’t been any overdrafts in the last 30 to 90 days.

 Since these lenders don’t care about your credit, they focus entirely on your recent banking history.
 Even one recent overdraft or bounced check could stop you from being approved for a payday loan.